 - Creating a nationally recognized youth sports program

 - Editing the largest existing website on community development

 A commitment to community action permeates the curriculum at both the undergraduate and graduate levels.
 The value that the department places on community engagement is reflected in the annual awards given to undergraduate and graduate students for their involvement.

 A hallmark of the undergraduate program is the option to specialize in developmental disabilities.
 Developed in conjunction with the Massachusetts Department of Mental Retardation, it combines supervised field placement with classroom studies.
 Additionally, graduate students may incorporate clusters that revolve around the themes of family studies, diversity studies and community and organizational development.

 Research is another major component of study that is encouraged at both undergraduate and graduate levels.
-The department is affiliated with several prestigious research centers including the Center for Women and Work; the Center for Family, Work and Community; the Laboratory for Immigrant Research and the Laboratory for Children and Families.
+The department is affiliated with several prestigious research centers including the Center for Women and Work, the Center for Community Research and Engagement, and the Laboratory for Children and Families.